 Shout for joy to the LORD, all the earth.
 Worship the LORD with gladness; come before him with joyful songs.
 Know that the LORD is God.
 It is He, who made us, and we are his; we are his people, the sheep of his pasture.
 Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.
 Psalm 100: 1-4

 Our collaborative work with local church members, ensures that children are exposed to collective worship that is invitational, reflective and engaging.
 As a school, we engage in a programme of whole school, key stage and class-based worship that provides children with an opportunity for daily acts of collective worship.
 This is led by members of staff, visiting clergy, who attend weekly, and children.
-We offer children a range of opportunities, weekly, that include: Whole- school assembly, singing, assemblies led by members of the local clergy, class-based exploratory worship and a celebration assembly.
+We offer children a range of opportunities, weekly, that include: Whole- school collective worship, singing worship, worship led by members of the local clergy and class-based exploratory worship.
 Through these opportunities, it is our hope that we enable them to:

 - Give praise and thanksgiving to the Lord